TextLayer/vaul/README.md

 - **Easy Tool Call Definition**: Define tool calls using simple decorators.
 - **Automatic Schema Generation**: Generate OpenAPI schemas from function signatures.
-- **Built-in Validation**: Ensure input data integrity using Pydantic validation.
+- **Comprehensive Pydantic Validation**: Ensure data integrity with context-aware validation:
+  - Function calls return user-friendly error messages
+  - LLM responses use strict validation for data integrity
+  - StructuredOutput parameters are automatically validated
 - **Seamless AI Integration**: Integrate tool calls with AI systems like OpenAI's GPT.
 - **Toolkit Management**: Organize and manage collections of tools with the Toolkit class.
 - **Documentation Generation**: Create beautiful markdown tables of your tools with `to_markdown()` to keep system prompts in sync with your toolkit.